AriFordsham/GHCWiki/supercompilation.md

 - Understand how the inscope-set is handled in [SpecConstr](spec-constr), and use that.
 Stop recreating inscope-sets in substNewExpr (top3 on memory profile).

-- msg is broken; namecapture.
-Must be fixed.

 - Implement Simon's algorithm.